 Pet Dental Health Month

-On the occasion of Pet Dental Health Month, the team at Hôpital Vétérinaire Métro Iberville invites all pet owners to pay close attention to their cats' and dogs' teeth.
+In honor of Pet Dental Health Month, the team at Hôpital Vétérinaire Métro Iberville invites all pet owners to pay special attention to their cats' and dogs' teeth.

 Dental disease is the most common health problem in domestic pets.
-According to the Quebec Association of Veterinarians, 80% of dogs and 70% of cats over 3 years old suffer from some form of dental disease.
-It can cause serious health problems and harm your pet's well-being.
+According to the Quebec Veterinary Medical Association, 80% of dogs and 70% of cats over 3 years old suffer from some form of dental disease.
+It can cause serious health problems and affect your pet's well-being.

 What is Dental Disease?